kevindmoore/Twitteriffic/README.md

 ###Server API
 We will provide an initial fake list of tweets from the server.
 This will make it useful for testing.
 We will be using the google GSON library for parsing JSON into tweet classes.
-We are using a TweetProvider interface for providing tweets.
 This will be either a mock provider or the one for the app.
-The server code consists of a ServerAPI class to make the actual call and uses a TweetProvider interface for getting the actual tweets (these will come from either a test resource or will be saved in a file on the user's phone).
+The server code consists of a ServerAPI class to make the actual call and uses a TweetProvider interface for getting the actual tweets - these will come from either a test resource or will be saved in a file on the user's phone.
 This is to emulate a separate server data source. (since tweets are also stored in SQLite).
 The server response is returned in the Response<T> object which holds the state and the data.
 The ServerResponseCallback is the interface that the user of the service has to implement to receive the data.
 We use my Tasker library to make the "network" calls on a background thread and then we sleep to simulate network time.
 ###SQLite
 We will be using my sql library to provide access to SQLite.
 This makes it easy to create a database, update and make queries.
 There are two models, Login for login info and Tweet to hold a single tweet.